WGBH - PBS, Teachers' Domain

 - Clean coal is an umbrella term used to describe technologies that may reduce CO2 emissions (e.g. sequestration, coal gasification, scrubbers).

 - Provides statistics for overall annual U.S. coal consumption as well as average household usage, and then explains the need for developing a cleaner way to convert coal into electricity.
+[Note that coal consumption has been reduced nationwide since this video was produced.]

 - While promising, most applications of clean coal technology are still not ready for implementation.